securityium/Assessment-1-Python-API/README.md

-### Please developed and document the following scenarios and provide us code with explanation.
+### Please develop and document the following scenarios and provide us code with explanation.

 ## Scenario #1